-Santee Sioux Tribe, Study, and Report.
-This bill would authorize the Bureau of Reclamation to determine the most feasible method of developing a safe and adequate municipal, rural, and industrial water treatment and distribution system for the Santee Sioux Tribe of Nebraska.
-Based on information from the agency, CBO estimates that this study would cost \$500,000 over the 2004-2008 period.
+Santee Sioux Tribe Study and Report.
+S. 523 would authorize the Bureau of Reclamation to determine the most feasible method of developing a safe and adequate municipal, rural, and industrial water treatment and distribution system for the Santee Sioux Tribe of Nebraska.
+Based on information from the agency, CBO estimates that this study would cost about \$500,000 over the 2004-2008 period.

 Saginaw Chippewa Tribal College.
-The bill would add the Saginaw Chippewa Tribal College to the list of Indian tribal colleges eligible for certain funds from the Agriculture Department.
+The act would add the Saginaw Chippewa Tribal College to the list of Indian tribal colleges eligible for certain funds from the Agriculture Department.
 Under the Equity in Educational Land-Grant Status Act of 1994 (7 USC 301 note), \$100,000 per year is authorized to be appropriated for each Indian tribal college to provide for facilities and instruction in food and agricultural sciences.
-CBO estimates that this provision would cost \$500,000 over the 2004-2008 period.
+CBO estimates that implementing this provision would cost \$500,000 over the 2004-2008 period.